SEMixer: Semantics Enhanced MLP-Mixer for Multiscale Mixing and Long-term Time Series Forecasting: SEMixer

 \subsection{Random attention mechanism (RAM) to enhance semantics in time patch}

 For clarity, we use the $s$-th scale $\mathcal{X}_d^s$ to illustrate RAM.
 In practice, RAM operates on pairwise concatenated adjacent-scale inputs.

 \textbf{Training stage of RAM.} We first define a full interaction matrix $\widehat{A}^s \in \mathbb{R}^{N^s \times N^s}$ with all elements set to 1, indicating interactions between any two patches.
-At each training iteration, RAM randomly samples a binary mask $M \in {0,1}^{N^s \times N^s}$ from a Bernoulli distribution, $M \sim \mathcal{B}(p)$, to randomly cut off pairwise patch interactions.
-Here, $p$ (fixed to 0.85) denotes the probability of cutting off a connection between pairwise $i$-th and $j$-th patches (e.g., $M_{ij}=0$, shown as red forks in Figure~\ref{fig:framework_MShyperv3}b).
-By fitting these randomly sampled masks, RAM learns diverse patch interaction patterns, which enhance patch semantics and improve the performance of MLP-Mixer.
-Over $I$ training iterations, RAM is formulated as follows:

-\textbf{Training stage of RAM.} We first define an interaction matrix with all elements set to 1 as $\widehat{A}^s \in N^s \times N^s$, i.e., interaction existing in any two patches.
-During each training iteration, the RAM randomly samples a binary matrix $M \in \{0,1\}^{N^{s}\times N^{s}}$ from a Bernoulli distribution as a mask to randomly cut off the interactions between patches. $M \sim \mathcal{B}(p)$ and $p$ (fixed at 0.85 in this paper) denotes the probability with which a connection is cut off between $i$-th and $j$-th patches (e.g., $M_{ij}=0$ denotes red forks in Figure~\ref{fig:framework_MShyperv3}b).
+During each training iteration, RAM randomly samples a binary matrix $M \in \{0,1\}^{N^{s}\times N^{s}}$ from a Bernoulli distribution as a mask to randomly cut off the interactions between patches. $M \sim \mathcal{B}(p)$, where $p$ (fixed at 0.85 in this paper) denotes the probability with which a connection is cut off between the $i$-th and $j$-th patches (e.g., $M_{ij}=0$ denotes red forks in Figure~\ref{fig:framework_MShyperv3}b).
 RAM forces the model’s learnable parameters to implicitly fit randomly sampled binary matrices, thereby inducing diverse interactions among patches.
 After training convergence, these well-fitted binary matrices effectively enhance patch semantics and improve the performance of MLP-Mixer.
 Over a total of $I$ training iterations, RAM can be formulated as follows: